Policies - Sustainable Australia Party

 Policy: Recognise that a healthy natural environment is the foundation upon which all human wellbeing and prosperity is built, and so prioritise environmental sustainability to better protect, manage and restore Australia's fragile and unique natural environment.

-Includes: Act on climate change and contribute to staying below 1.5 degrees global temperature rise compared to pre-industrial levels | Enshrine into Australian law the fundamental human right of a healthy natural environment for its citizens and prioritise this in all policy and development decision | More
+Key policy methods: Act on climate change and contribute to staying below 1.5 degrees global temperature rise compared to pre-industrial levels | Enshrine into Australian law the fundamental human right of a healthy natural environment for its citizens and prioritise this in all policy and development decision

 Finite & Non-renewable Resources